-1. Length of dress or skirt should not be less than designated in the uniform code.

-- 2. Cut of the neckline should be modest. - 3.
+- 1. Length of dress or skirt should reflect standards found in the student handbook. - 2.
+Cut of the neckline should be modest. - 3.
 Extra sheer or extra tight clothing should not be worn.
 Leggings may be worn but not as pants.
-Yoga pants, athletic tights, jeggings or similar tights may not be worn as pants. - 4.
+Yoga pants, athletic tights, jeggings or similar tights may not be worn as pants during class time. - 4.
 Any jeans/pants with holes can not have holes above the skirt length requirement for the uniform. - 5.
 All students should wear proper undergarments. - 6.
 Shorts are not an option on out-of-uniform days.
-When shorts are permitted, the following rules apply: - a.
-Students should not wear shorts in any building but in the gym during the school day. - b.
-Shorts should be MCS issued gym shorts or should have at least a 4"inseam on each leg.
-Nike style shorts may only be worn with tights that extend below the shorts. - 6.
-All students must wear shirts at all times. - 7.
-T-shirts should not have lewd pictures or suggestive writing of any kind and should not advertise alcoholic beverages, cigarettes, drugs, etc. - 8.
+When shorts are specifically permitted (outside of normal school day), the following rules apply: - a.
+Length and appearance of shorts should reflect standards found in the student handbook.. - b.
+Students should not wear shorts in any building but in the gym during the school day. - c.
+Shorts should be MCS issued gym shorts or should have at least a 4" inseam on each leg. - 7.
+All students must wear shirts at all times. - 8.
+T-shirts should not have lewd pictures or suggestive writing of any kind and should not advertise alcoholic beverages, cigarettes, drugs, etc. - 9.
 Certain school days will be designated as dress-up days when students do not have to wear uniforms.
 On these occasions students should dress-up, not merely just be out of uniform.
 This calls for dress slacks and sport shirts for boys and dresses or dressy pants outfits for girls.
-No jeans, t-shirts, or hats on these days. - 9.
-Girls are not permitted to wear sundresses unless they wear a jacket with them. - 10.
-Hats are not to be worn on out of uniform days. - No immodest apparel as determined by the administration.
+No jeans, t-shirts, or hats on these days. - 10.
+Dresses/tops with straps less than an inch in width must be worn with a jacket. - 11.
+Hats are not to be worn on out of uniform days. - 12.
+Pajama pants are not to be worn on out of uniform days.

+No immodest apparel as determined by the administration.